kmoze/kmoze/README.md

 ### Helping therapists through AI

-Collaborating with therapists to leverage AI in their daily workflows to improve client outcomes and enhance the therapeutic relationship.
+Collaborating with therapists & life coaches to leverage AI in their daily workflows to improve client outcomes and enhance the professional relationship.

 ### [MindCove AI](https://findmindcove.com/)